Link Microsoft Entra ID with Relution

 Requirements

-Entra IDor Azure environment - sufficient permissions in Microsoft Entra, usually the
+Microsoft Entra IDenvironment - sufficient permissions in Microsoft Entra, usually the

-- the Relution server URL, which will later be stored in Microsoft Entra
+- the server URL of the Relution Server, which will later be stored in Microsoft Entra

 In the Relution portal, you can find the setup area under Settings > User management > Entra ID.

-There, a guide supports you in configuring and connecting Microsoft Entra.
+There, a guide supports you in configuring and linking Microsoft Entra.

 Configure the MDM application settings

 After the new MDM application has been created, the local MDM application settings can be configured in Microsoft Entra.
-The following values from Microsoft Entra must be transferred to the Relution guide:
+The following information from Microsoft Entra must be transferred to the Relution guide:

-Application (client) IDDirectory (tenant) ID- Value of the
+Application (client) IDDirectory (tenant) ID- the value of the

 Client secret

-In the following view, enter the corresponding server URL for the Application ID URI.
+In the following view, enter the corresponding server URL as the Application ID URI.

-Add a client secretdialog, enter a description and select the validity period. - Click
+Add a client secretdialog, enter a description and the validity period. - Click

 Add.